-'Acceptances and endorsements' An acceptance is an undertaking by a bank to pay a bill of exchange drawn on a customer.
-Reimbursement of an acceptance by the customer is normally immediate.
-Endorsements are residual liabilities of the Barclays Group in respect of bills of exchange which have been paid and subsequently rediscounted.
+'Acceptances and endorsements' An acceptance is an undertaking by a bank to pay a bill of exchange drawn on a customer, for which reimbursement by the customer is normally immediate.
+Endorsements are to change the payee of a bill of exchange but with no change to the bank's liability.